RobiTheGit/PyOs_3.0/README.md

 after setup is ran, extract basicapps into anywhere in the directory or any subdirectories of user/

 works on linux and maybe sometimes windows or mac

+Can run:

+Python 3 apps (including the py2.py thing for py2 compatibility)

+Linux Apps (compiled, local only)